 Orthodontics is no longer considered a high-end service in the United States, as shown by the number of people who have used this form of treatment.
 More than 40% of children have undergone orthodontic treatment by age 17.

 Furthermore, the average cost for an orthodontic appliance is less than $2000, and costs are expected to decrease.
-This is because there is a huge rise in the number of orthodontists that have opened their practices.
-With more options, dentists can offer lower prices while still getting the same quality of service.
+This is because there is a huge rise in the number of orthodontists opening their practices.
+With more options, dentists can offer lower prices and even financing for their patients while still getting the same quality of service.

 2. Increased Use of Technology

 As mentioned above, the use of technology is increasing in the orthodontic industry.
 This is due to lower costs and a higher level of security.
 Orthodontic care providers have used various online methods for appointment scheduling, training their employees, and even managing patient treatment information over time.